MultiverseLearningProducts/swe/src/bootcamp/wk1/day1.md

 person1.name
 person1['name']
 ```
-Both do the same think.
-The reason for using the bracket notation is when our property is a string that has an unusual characture in it.
+Both do the same thing.
+The reason for using the bracket notation is when our property is a string that has an unusual character in it i.e. "full-name".
 For example this will not work:
 ```javascript
 person1.full-name = 'Bosola Randle'
 ```